Kremlin says premature to judge effect of Russian coronavirus curbs without lockdowns

-MOSCOW (Reuters) - The Kremlin said on Friday it was too early to judge how effective coronavirus restrictions were without lockdowns as Russia reported a record daily number of new COVID-19 infections.
+MOSCOW (Reuters) - The Kremlin said on Friday it was too early to judge how effective Russia’s coronavirus restrictions were without lockdowns, as the country reported a record daily number of new COVID-19 infections.

+Asked whether Russia’s measures had been effective in containing the virus without imposing lockdowns, Peskov said: “It is probably too early to talk about this.”

-“The trend is alarming, the pandemic is developing,” Peskov said.
+“The trend is alarming, the pandemic is developing,” he added.
 “The situation is being carefully monitored and analysed, and measures taken collectively... taking into account the specifics of a given region.”

 In recent months Russian authorities have said that harsh restrictions were not needed to contain the surge in COVID-19 cases, stressing that hygiene and safety precautions were key.